 IPFS#

-The ORCESTRA data is stored via the InterPlanetary File System (IPFS).
-IPFS is a modular suite of protocols for organizing and transferring data, designed from the ground up with the principles of content addressing and peer-to-peer networking.
+The ORCESTRA data is made accessible via the InterPlanetary File System (IPFS).
+IPFS is a modular suite of protocols for identifying, transferring and accessing data, designed from the ground up with the principles of content addressing and peer-to-peer networking.
 Because IPFS is open-source, there are multiple implementations of IPFS.
 While IPFS has more than one use case, its main use case is for publishing data (files, directories, websites, etc.) in a decentralised fashion.
-(Source)
+See also what is IPFS?.

 IPFS@ORCESTRA#